 Cooperative Networks

-The district participates in cooperative interlibrary loan networks, including Prospector & MOBIUS, to expand the range of materials available to district users while minimizing purchases of lesser used materials owned by other libraries.
+The district participates in cooperative interlibrary loan networks such as Prospector to expand the range of materials available to district users while minimizing purchases of lesser-used materials owned by other libraries.

 Materials Selection